DHTMLX/docs-suite/docs/grid/usage.md

 ### Exporting data

-You can easily export data of Grid into the Excel, CSV, PDF, or PNG format.
+You can export Grid data into the Excel, CSV, PDF, or PNG format.
 Besides the standard functionality of the `Export` module methods described below, you can also [provide advanced configuring of parameters for Grid export](grid/usage.md#extended-export-configuration-settings) via the Grid [`exportConfig`](grid/api/grid_exportconfig_config.md) property.

 #### Exporting data to Excel

 Since v9.2 DHTMLX Grid uses the WebAssembly-based library [**Json2Excel**](https://github.com/dhtmlx/json2excel) to enable the export to Excel functionality and the [`xlsx()`](grid/api/export/grid_xlsx_method.md) method of the `Export` module to export data from Grid into an Excel file.
 Export is processed at the **worker.js** file of the **Json2Excel** library (the default link is `https://cdn.dhtmlx.com/libs/json2excel/next/worker.js?vx`).
 You can use either the public export server or a local export server.

-Thus, to have the possibility of exporting files you need to:
+To export files, do the following:

 - call the [`xlsx()`](grid/api/export/grid_xlsx_method.md) method of the `Export` module.
 The method takes an [object with export settings](grid/api/export/grid_xlsx_method.md) as a parameter (all settings are optional) and returns a promise of data export.
     - if you use the public export server, you don't need to specify the link to it, since it is used by default